MohammadNSammour/Algorithms-project/README.md

 - and from form3 to form 20 is about the each algorithm supported in this program
 ---

+## Author

+Developed by **Mohammad nafiz sammour**

+---

+## License

+This application is open-source and free to use.
+If you modify or redistribute it, please include credit or contact the author.

+---

 ## Future Improvements
 - Add visual step-by-step walkthroughs
 - Integrate complexity graphs